 There are many different real estate investment strategies to choose from, such as buying rental properties, flipping houses, or investing in REITs.

 When selecting your strategy, consider your investment goals, budget, risk tolerance, and how active you want to be.
-For example, rental properties may be a good choice if you're looking for a long-term investment with stable cash flow.
+For example, rental properties may be a good choice if you want a long-term investment with stable cash flow.
 On the other hand, if you're looking for a quick profit, fix-and-flips may be a better option, though flips generally require a lot of work.